Lorriu/java-api-assessment/README2.md

 ## Unit test at least one class

+I created two unit test classes.
+The first test [CocktailRepositoryTest]() included:

+1. A test to search the cocktails by Price
+1. A test to check the random cocktail method selected a random cocktail.
+1. A test to check the when searching cocktail by name the correct cocktail was selected

-My unit testing is located in the [CocktailControllerTests](https://github.com/Lorriu/java-api-assessment/blob/main/src/test/java/com/cbfacademy/apiassessment/CocktailControllerTests.java).
+The other is located in the [CocktailControllerTests](https://github.com/Lorriu/java-api-assessment/blob/main/src/test/java/com/cbfacademy/apiassessment/CocktailControllerTests.java).
 In this class I tested:

-1. The response when calling the endpoint to get all cocktails
 1. The response when calling the endpoint to get a specific cocktail by ID
-1. The response when searching for a cocktail by price
+1. The response when calling the endpoint to create a new cocktail
-1. The response when searching cocktail by name
+1. The response when calling the endpoint to update a existing cocktail

 ## Store the data in a JSON file